-The use of global named parameters as inputs to subroutines is discouraged because such usage requires the establishment and maintenance of a well-defined global context that is problematic to maintain.
+Passing information to subroutines using global named parameters is discouraged since such usage requires the establishment and maintenance of a well-defined global context that is difficult to maintain.
 Using numbered parameters #1 thru #30 as subroutine inputs should be sufficient to satisfy a wide range of design requirements.